GWC-QC/GWC_Intro-To-Unity/README.md

 * Create a short 2D game!

 **Before you attend:**
-* See the pre-requisites document, and follow the installation instructions for the Unity Hub and version.
+* Know the basics of programming [loops, predicates, etc.], you do not need to be adept at C# to follow this workshop.
+* Download Unity Hub and the required version for this workshop.
+See installation instructions.
-* Download the supplied folder containing workshop contents
+* Download the workshop folder containing all of the game assets you will need for the workshop.